 Registration is required for all events–whether or not a charge is involved.
 Club members register for themselves and their guests by using our online system, by emailing us, or by calling our office at 212-596-1305.
 Some events have a limited number of non-member tickets available, and these are secured via the links shown below.
 Of course, we welcome any questions about any of the events that we’ve created.

-5th in a continuing series on the redefinition of infrastructure
+6th in a series on the future of our nation’s infrastructure

 $10 for members, $20 for guests